-The final solid waste permit for the proposed lateral expansion was approved by the State Department of Health (DOH) on June 4, 2010.
-A permit renewal application was submitted to DOH in May 2014.
-The permit renewal is expected to be issued this summer.
-New cell construction and drainage improvements are ongoing.
+The final solid waste permit for the proposed lateral expansion was approved by the State of Hawaii, Department of Health (DOH) on June 4, 2010.
+A permit renewal application was submitted on a timely basis to DOH in May 2014.
+In accordance with Hawaii Revised Statutes § 343H-4(e) and Hawaii Administrative Rules §11-58.1-04(3), the landfill is legally continuing operations under the conditions of the previous permit and the current operations plan submitted to DOH.
+The permit renewal is expected to be issued in summer 2016.
+New cell construction and drainage improvements are complete.